 User-friendliness.
 Self-checkouts need to be easy and intuitive for customers and staff to navigate.
 Choose a system that will ensure a seamless shopping experience and give consumers a reason to choose the technology.
 Test out the interface to determine if the ease of the system is improving the in store shopping experience.

-3. Integrate with Existing Infrastructure
+3. Integrate with existing infrastructure

 It’s also important that the self-checkout machines integrate with your analytics and reporting tools, as transaction data will play a big role in assessing the success of your implementation.
 Other integrations to consider that are easy to overlook include loyalty programs and CRMs that add value to the customer experience.